External Fiscal Registrars

 [2019-04-05 14:58:52,791] INFO [48] — Device factory: "CodeName" added.

-CashRegisterPluginFolderName — folder name with the .../Plugins/CashRegisterPluginFolderName plugin,
+CashRegisterPluginFolderName — name of the folder with the plugin SyrveFront/Plugins/CashRegisterPluginFolderName

-2. How can I get a cashier name by Guid cashierId?
+2. How to get the cashier’s name by the cashier’s identifier Guid cashierId?

 IUser user = PluginContext.Operations.GetUserById(cashierId);